Gscoder27/Braintumor-AI-Detection/README.md

 ## How can I deploy this project?

-### Deploy with Lovable
+### Deploy with vercel

-Simply open [Lovable](https://lovable.dev/projects/4041c8b5-d299-41fd-a42a-e1431e95f8d7) and click on Share -> Publish.
+Simply open (https://lovable.dev/projects/4041c8b5-d299-41fd-a42a-e1431e95f8d7) and click on Share -> Publish.

 ### Deploy to GitHub Pages

 To deploy this project to GitHub Pages:

-1. Connect your Lovable project to GitHub (use the GitHub button in Lovable interface)
+1. Connect your vercel project to GitHub
 2. In your GitHub repository, go to Settings > Pages
 3. Set the source to "GitHub Actions"
 4. Add a GitHub Actions workflow file for deploying a Vite app (example below)